Erik-Smith-1999/Midas-Page/README.md

 **A template for simple product catalogues**

-## To edit:
+## How to Use
+1. Download all files from the main branch
-To add or remove products, simply edit the 'allProducts' const at the top of the 'script.js' file.
-Remember to use the same structure for the products to be properly rendered.
+2. Edit the 'allProducts' constant at the beginning of the 'script.js' file, taking care to maintain the propper structure.
+When adding new products, remember to place their images in the 'images' folder.